wix-incubator/corvid-spi-docs/README.md

 ![alt text](./image-1.png)

-5. Push the changes to a branch and verify with branch preview.
+5. Merge the branch into `master`.

-6. Merge the branch into `master`.
+6. Conenct the new SPI to the menu via the menu editor & verify & publish if needed.